liamirpy/Lumbar-Spine-Degenerative-Classification/README.md

-## Score Model (Data augmentation, data prepration , training)
+## Score Model-DeepScoreNet (Data augmentation, data prepration , training)

 In the previous section, we developed the YOLO v8 model for classifying conditions.
 In this section, we focus on developing another classifier for predicting the severity score (Normal, Moderate, Severe).

-For this purpose, we implemented a VGG-based model.
+For this purpose, we implemented a DeepScoreNet model.

 Additionally, due to the imbalance in the number of samples across the classes, we explored two approaches: